mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 UDP, SCTP, DTLS, etc. That is, we expect RoQ to be used in contexts in which a signaling protocol is used to announce or negotiate a media encapsulation and the associated transport parameters (such as IP address, port number).
-RoQ is not intended as a stand-alone media transport, although QUIC transport parameters could be statically configured.
+RoQ is not intended as a stand-alone media transport, although media transport parameters could be statically configured.

 The above implies that RoQ is targeted at peer-to-peer operation; but it may also be used in client-server-style settings, e.g., when talking to a